AgPipeline/Paper-data/README.md

 This same script can also be used to clean up the downloaded files and other artifacts from processing canopy cover.

-**IMPORTANT:** running this command may remove files and folders that existed before the canopy cover values were generated.
+**IMPORTANT:** running this command may remove files and sub-folders in the current directory that existed before the canopy cover values were generated.
 ```bash
 # Run this command to clean up after a run
 ./run_all_cymmit.sh --clean